Koi fish are world-famous for several very good reasons. They are large, showy fish that are easy to care for and live for a very long time.

 - Hikariutsuri: Metallic Koi that are also Showa or Ursiri.

-Kumonryu are Doitsu Koi with a fascinating characteristic.
+Kumonryu are Doitsu Koi Fish with a fascinating characteristic.
 Water quality, age, and temperature will cause Kumonryu to shift between patterns of solid midnight black, milk white, and a mixture of the two colors.
-These shifty Koi are highly sought after, but their constantly changing patterns make judging them more of a challenge.
+These shifty types of Koi Fish are highly sought after, but their constantly changing patterns make judging them more of a challenge.

 - True Kumonryu can have mirror scales but they won’t be metallic like Kikokuryu.
 Kikokuryu also have red markings while Kumonryu are purely black and white.